 This list is a sampling. iCanConnect professionals in each state will work with individual consumers to identify the equipment that addresses that person’s specific needs within the program guidelines.
 For specific questions about available equipment, find your state program’s contact information at www.icanconnect.org/states.

 This list will be updated on a quarterly basis.
+Visit our Tech Minutes section for videos explaining how the equipment works.

 Accessories include specialized keyboards, mounts, switches, headsets and other support devices.Learn more.